junxit/us-congress-bills-113/metadata.md

 - 2013-10-30 — Passed/agreed to in House: On passage Passed by recorded vote: 292 - 122 (Roll no. 569).(text: CR H6916)
 - 2013-10-30 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6926)
 - 2013-10-30 — The previous question was ordered pursuant to the rule. (consideration: CR H6925)
+- 2013-10-31 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.